 - Future Follow Up — This needs to be handled on an individual basis.
 Some leads that are lost sales are not immediately open to a request for a future follow up.
 Others are.
 However, keep the lead in your CRM for future follow up.

-Motivational speaker Katherine Barchetti shared excellent advice that your sales team can take to heart in 2020, “Make a customer, not a sale.”
+Motivational speaker Katherine Barchetti shared excellent advice that your sales team can take to heart, “Make a customer, not a sale.”

 Even if the sale was lost this time, this lead could convert to a customer in the future.
 Your sales team needs to find a balance between striving to make a sale and cultivating relationships with potential customers.